stylelint/vscode-stylelint/lib/stylelint-vscode/README.md

 * It converts [CSS syntax error](https://github.com/postcss/postcss/blob/77d80ef830f5e822e8fdc1aaed0a98f51ffb8cc5/lib/css-syntax-error.es6#L5) to an array of one `Diagnostic` instance.
 * It will be *rejected* (not resolved) when it takes invalid configs.
   * In this case, it joins config errors into a single error object by using [array-to-error](https://github.com/shinnn/array-to-error).
+* It suppresses `No configuration found` error.
+  * Doing nothing when there is no config configuration is a common behavior of editor plugins.

 ```javascript
 const stylelintVSCode = require('stylelint-vscode');